NashMiao/ontology-tutorialtoken/README.md

 - **Select Default Account**

-As an example, we support multi wallet account management.
+As a tutorial project, we provide an example about how to support multi wallet account management in a DApp.

 ![electDefaultAccount1](img/selectDefaultAccount1.png)